Q: How do I register my child to play soccer with North Utah County Soccer Clubʼs Challenger recreational soccer?

 3. This confirmation list will include questions about whether you would be willing to coach a new team in the situation where all teams are full.

-4. Once the list is closed, approx. Feb 15, we plug holes in existing teams, and then we see if we have enough players and volunteer coach's to make new ones.
+4. Once the list is closed, approx. early March, we plug holes in existing teams, and then we see if we have enough players and volunteer coach's to make new ones.
 Only those who we can put on existing teams or on a new team we invite to register online.
 THUS, spring is NOT open registration.
 (Open registration begins in April for the following Fall/Spring season)

-Note: The price for spring registration is the same as a full season.
-The reason is that we still have to pay for a full uniforms and other costs don't change.
-We do however, need to pay people to help find openings on teams and do the leg work that isn't required when teams are formed in the fall
+Note: The price for spring registration is approximately 2/3 of the full season price.
+The reason is that we still have to pay for a full uniforms and other costs that don't change.
+We do however, need to pay people to help find openings on teams and do the leg work that isn't required when teams are formed in the fall.

 REGISTERING AFTER THE DEADLINE FOR THE FALL/SPRING SEASON